Baclofen for Alcohol Withdrawal

 You should never attempt to detox from baclofen and alcohol on your own.
 Alcohol withdrawal symptoms can become severe and even lead to death.
 Undergoing medical detox with the help of physicians and detox specialists is the safest way to eliminate these substances from your body.

-How Does Baclofen Help Alcohol Addiction?
+Does Baclofen Help With Alcohol Withdrawal?

 Baclofen can have benefits for people withdrawing from alcohol.
 It can reduce cravings to drink, which can be especially strong during this period.
 Some research shows baclofen is significantly better than other pharmaceuticals at reducing alcohol cravings.